MainResourcesCommunityShopBlogForumHelpSearchCalendarLoginRegister

 « Reply #21 on: November 24, 2008, 12:25:22 AM »

-EJ, that's very kind of you, I think hessian would look great, I could always put coloured fabric squares on the top of the table under the boxsets to make them stand out. (ps I owe you a soap mould at least after all this Muttley) I'm ordering them this week BTW
+EJ, that's very kind of you, I think hessian would look great, I could always put coloured fabric squares on the top of the table under the boxsets to make them stand out. (ps I owe you a soap mould at least after all this :mwaha:) I'm ordering them this week BTW

 Logged